Excellent

 Property Inspection

-Our chartered surveyor visits the PL16 property and conducts a thorough visual inspection of all accessible areas, taking photographs and notes on the property's condition.
-The inspection covers all key elements including the roof, walls, floors, windows, doors, and services.
-Our surveyor will discuss initial findings with you where appropriate and answer any questions about the property.
+Our chartered surveyor attends the PL16 property and carries out a careful visual inspection of all accessible areas, taking photographs and notes on the property's condition.
+The survey covers the main elements, including the roof, walls, floors, windows, doors and services.
+Where suitable, our surveyor will talk through initial findings with you and answer any questions about the property.

 3